Security Analysis of LTE Connectivity in Connected Cars: A Case Study of Tesla: Introduction

-\item \textbf{Recommendations for Architectural Hardening.} We propose mitigations including stricter PLMN enforcement, rogue cell detection, and runtime safeguards against insecure network states.
-Though grounded in Tesla’s stack, the suggestions generalize to other OEMs and connectivity vendors integrating cellular systems.
+\item \textbf{Recommendations for Architectural Hardening.} We propose mitigations including stricter Public Land Mobile Network (PLMN) enforcement, rogue cell detection, and runtime safeguards against insecure network states.
+Though grounded in Tesla’s stack, these recommendations are also relevant to other OEMs and connectivity vendors that integrate similar cellular components and telematics architectures.

 \item \textbf{Regulatory Implications for R155 and R156.} We highlight how these vulnerabilities conflict with emerging automotive cybersecurity standards such as UN R155\cite{UNECE-R155} and R156~\cite{UNECE-R156}.
-Our findings show that LTE-layer attacks can silently undermine secure OTA delivery, backend availability, and system transparency, raising compliance concerns in production vehicles. \end{enumerate}
+Our findings show that LTE-layer attacks can silently undermine secure Over-the-Air (OTA) delivery, backend availability, and system transparency, raising compliance concerns in production vehicles. \end{enumerate}

-As part of our \textit{ethical disclosure} process, we have shared our findings with Tesla~\footnote{\url{https://www.tesla.com/legal/security}}.
-In response to our disclosure, Tesla acknowledged that many of the identified weaknesses stem from the cellular modem stack (apart from the vehicle's software) supplied by third parties, specifically Qualcomm and Quectel.
-This highlights that these issues are not unique to Tesla, but may affect a wide range of automotive OEMs that rely on the same modem platforms.
-Consequently, our results underscore a systemic risk in the connected vehicle ecosystem where vulnerabilities in commodity cellular components propagate across automobile manufacturers, making regulatory and industry-wide mitigations essential.
+As part of our \textit{responsible disclosure} process, we shared all of our findings with Tesla~\footnote{\url{https://www.tesla.com/legal/security}}.
+In response, Tesla indicated that some of the observed issues may involve components in the cellular modem supplier stack, including Qualcomm and Quectel, in addition to the vehicle software layer.
+This suggests that the issues may not be unique to Tesla, but could affect a broader set of automotive OEMs that rely on similar cellular components and integration patterns.
+Consequently, our findings underscore systemic risks in connected vehicles, where risks involving shared cellular components or telematics integration patterns may propagate across manufacturers, thereby motivating regulatory and industry-wide mitigations.
+We subsequently followed up directly with Quectel~\footnote{\url{https://www.quectel.com/psirt-policy/}} and Qualcomm~\footnote{\url{https://www.qualcomm.com/company/product-security}}, sharing the complete set of findings and supporting results.
+Both vendors acknowledged receipt and indicated that they would investigate the reported issues further.
+To protect the vendors and minimize risks, we report only the appropriate supporting logs and evidence in the paper.